Lines in supersingular quartics: Lattices

 The intersection of a quartic~$X$ and a plane in $\Cp3$ is a curve of degree~$4$.
 It may happen that this curve is completely reducible, \ie, splits into four lines $l_1,\ldots,l_4$.
 (Note that these lines must be pairwise distinct, as otherwise $X$ would have a singular point.)
 If this is the case, we say that the lines $l_1,\ldots,l_4$ constitute a \emph{plane} $\Ga\subset\Fn X$, \cf. \autoref{lem.plane} below and the definition thereafter.
 By definition, each plane consists of four lines.
 Occasionally, we consider subconfigurations $\CF\subset\Fn X$ with the following properties: \roster* \item each line is contained in a certain fixed number $p\ge2$ of planes; \item if two lines $l_1,l_2\in\CF$ intersect, they are contained in a plane $\Ga\subset\CF$. \endroster In this case, renaming (lines, planes) to (points, lines) and taking the inclusion for the incidence relation, we obtain a combinatorial structure known as a \emph{generalized quadrangle} of order $(3,p-1)$, or $\GQ(3,p-1)$.
 Specifically, a $\GQ(s,t)$ consists of two sets, $\Cal P$ (points) and $\Cal B$ (lines), and an incidence relation~$|$, so that \roster* \item each point is incident with $1+t\ge2$ lines, \item each line is incident with $1+s\ge2$ points, and \item for a point~$l$ and line $\Ga\notdivides|l$, there is a unique pair $\Ga',l'$ such that $l\divides|\Ga'\divides|l'\divides|\Ga$, \endroster see~\cite{Payne.Thas} for the precise definition and further details.
 (For the last axiom, one uses the obvious fact that a line $l\in\Fn X$ not contained in a plane $\Ga$ intersects exactly one line $l'\in\Ga$, \cf. \autoref{rem.rels} below; then, $l,l'$ are contained in a plane~$\Ga'$.)

-According to \cite[\S6.2]{Payne.Thas}, a generalized quadrangle $\GQ(3,t)$ exists if and only if $t=3,5,9$, and, in each case, a quadrangle is unique up to isomorphism.
+According to \cite[\S6.2]{Payne.Thas}, a generalized quadrangle $\GQ(3,t)$ exists if and only if $t=1,3,5,9$, and, unless $t=3$, a quadrangle is unique up to isomorphism.
+In the exceptional case $t=3$, there are two quadrangles: $Q(4,3)$ and its dual $W(3)$.
+Here, $Q(d,q)$, $d=3,4,5$, can be described as the collection of points and lines in a fixed nonsingular quadric of index~$2$ in the projective space $\Cp{d}$ over $\F_q$, whereas $W(q)$ is the collection of points in the projective space $\Cp3$ over $\F_q$ and lines Lagrangian with respect to any fixed symplectic form.

 By our definition, two lines in a generalized quadrangle $\CF\subset\Fn X$ intersect if and only if they are contained in a plane $\Ga\subset\CF$.
-Hence, the adjacency graphs of lines are also well defined, and we denote by $\bQ_{40}$, $\bQ_{64}$, $\bQ_{112}$ the corresponding lattices modulo kernel, with the $4$-polarization defined as the sum of the four lines constituting any plane (\cf. \autoref{lem.plane} below).
-All three lattices are hyperbolic; we have \roster* \item $\rank\bQ_{40}=16$ and $\ls|\Fn\bQ_{40}|=40$ (see \autoref{proof.char=2} and \autoref{rem.GQ(3,3)}), \item $\rank\bQ_{64}=19$ and $\ls|\Fn\bQ_{64}|=64$ (see \autoref{rem.GQ(3,5)}), \item $\rank\bQ_{112}=22$ and $\ls|\Fn\bQ_{112}|=112$ (see \autoref{rem.Fermat}). \endroster (References indicate parts of the paper where the realizability of the generalized quadrangles by configurations of lines in nonsingular quartics is discussed.)
+Hence, the adjacency graph of the lines is uniquely determined by the combinatorics, and we denote by $\bQ_{16}$, $\bQ_{40}'$, $\bQ_{40}''$, $\bQ_{64}$, $\bQ_{112}$ the corresponding lattices modulo kernel, with the $4$-polarization defined as the sum of the four lines constituting any plane (\cf. \autoref{lem.plane} below).
+(By convention, the lattices $\bQ_{40}'$ and $\bQ_{40}''$ correspond to the generalized quadrangles $Q(4,3)$ and $W(3)$, respectively.)
+All five lattices are hyperbolic; we have \roster* \item $\rank\bQ_{112}=22$ and $\ls|\Fn\bQ_{112}|=112$ (see \autoref{rem.Fermat} and \autoref{ss.GQ9}), \item $\rank\bQ_{64}=19$ and $\ls|\Fn\bQ_{64}|=64$ (see \autoref{ss.GQ5}), \item $\rank\bQ_{40}^*=16$ and $\ls|\Fn\bQ_{40}^*|=40$ (see \autoref{proof.char=2} and \autoref{ss.GQ3}), \item $\rank\bQ_{16}=10$ and $\ls|\Fn\bQ_{16}|=16$ (see \autoref{ss.GQ1}). \endroster (References indicate parts of the paper where the realizability of the generalized quadrangles by configurations of lines in nonsingular quartics is discussed.)